nushell/rfcs/text/0004-type-deduction.md

 As soon as the AST is traversed, the dependencies have to be resolved.
 Please note: One might think of a dependency as a edge in a directed graph, with variables as nodes.
 Every Node with no outgoing edge is completly deduced.
 Every Node with an edge towards such a completly deduced node can then be inferred.
 Nodes with cycles (e.G. `ls | where size < $a * $b` $a depends on $b, $b depends on $a) can't be deduced completly.
 It is in question what to return here best dependend on the operator in use.
-One might solves this elegantly by handling this case the same as for optional positional arguments with dependencies between variables.
+One might solves this elegantly by returning the dependency and let the caller handle it (if needed).
 (Note: One might also think about this not as a graph problem, but as an CSP.)

 ## Merging of deductions.